Harold Newgass: Second World War

 Newgass could only enter the gas holder with the aid of breathing apparatus supplying oxygen via cylinder.
 The Auxiliary Fire Service prepared six cylinders, each with a life of about 30 minutes.
 He would have to take it in stages over the next two days.

 Newgass now worked hard to use each available cylinder's 30-minute window.
 The strain of the operation meant that Newgass used more and more oxygen and the 30 minutes dwindled rapidly.
 He later commented: "Working in an oxygen mask is a bit of a strain".

 Using the first cylinder, Newgass checked the mine and prepared his plan to defuse the device.
 Using the second cylinder, he carried his tools and a ladder to the mine.
 On the third sortie he placed sandbags around the nose of the mine, and tied the top of the mine to the iron roof support.

 On 30 November 1940, using the fourth cylinder, Newgass began the difficult defusing operation.
 Turning the mine to reveal the fuse he then removed it and the unit primer and detonator.
 Almost exhausted Newgass returned for the fifth cylinder and now turned the mine further to undo clock-keep ring.
 With his final cylinder he was again to extract the clock, rendering the mine inert.

 Garston employers now removed the mine by removing it with block and tackle.
 It was put on a lorry for disposal.
 Had the mine detonated, the whole of Garston Works, and much of the surrounding properties would have been completely destroyed in the blast.

-Newgass was subsequently awarded the George Cross for his actions.
-The announcement for the award was published in the London Gazette on 4 March 1941, reading:
+Newgass was awarded the George Cross on 4 March 1941.
+The announcement for the award was published in the London Gazette, reading: